Budget discipline

 FAQ

 Yes.
-The goal is to compare properties using affordability, transaction data, future demand and practical lifestyle fit rather than only headline price.
+The comparison is built around affordability, transaction data, future demand and practical lifestyle fit.